Volscente/NexusLLM/docs/llm_theory.md

 This is the reason for the *Fine-Tuning* step: allows us to specialize the model's capabilities and optimize its performance on a narrower, task-specific dataset.

+## Process
+The goal is to re-train the model's weights for a specific task.
+The way in which this happens can vary much, depending on the Fine-Tuning algorithm chosen.
+The whole model's weights can be retrained, just a portion or having another set of weights (LoRA).

+During this Fine-Tuning Process, all the elements of a normal training are applied: optimizer (e.g., SGD or Adam), learning rate, dropout, weight decay, overfit and early stopping.

+## Dataset Definition
+The dataset used for the Fine-Tuning should have:
+1. **Data Diversity** - Do not address a single task, but aim for more.
+Ensure to include all possible conversation scenarios
+2. **Dataset Size** - At least 10MiB.
+It's not easy to overfit a pre-trained model with fine-tuning, so the more, the better
+3. **Dataset Quality** - Do not feed garbage

 ## Performance
 A pure pre-trained model can be most of the time be out-performed by a fine-tuned model, even if the original pre-trainig was performed on fewer tokens.